-Recruitment Procedures for Academic Departments, Organized Research Units, Programs
+A. Recruitment Procedures for Academic Departments, Organized Research Units, Programs

 To ensure equal opportunity for all--including women, minorities, persons with disabilities, special disabled veterans, or Vietnam era veterans--affirmative action is required in many personnel actions especially in the actions of recruiting and selecting qualified candidates for appointment.
 In order to assure the success of the Academic Personnel Affirmative Action Program, the procedures for recruitment described below must be followed.

+a.
 Types of Appointments Requiring an Open Recruitment

 For the two types of appointments listed below, a thorough and determined open recruitment must be conducted both inside and outside UCSD for a wide range of qualified candidates before selections are made and appointment files prepared.

 A new appointment is defined as employment of an individual whose immediately prior status was: